NourhanSaeed707/NestJs/Explanation/explanation.md

 ## Why we should use DTO?
 - There are a few other important concepts in Nest. js: DTO: Data transfer object is an object that defines how data will be sent over the network.
 Interfaces: TypeScript interfaces are used for type-checking and defining the types of data that can be passed to a controller or a Nest service.

+# Modules
+- Both the controllers are provider classes are defined in the module.
+You can decide to create a different module for different functions, for example, the users’ module for all users’ functions.
+These sub-modules would be imported to the app module which is the main app module for our project.
+Other needed modules are also imported in the module.ts file, such as the typeorm module, configuration module, and so on.